-2.3.26 Net gain should be secured and maintained for as long as the development exists.
+- 2.3.26 Net gain should be secured and maintained for as long as the development exists.

 Maintenance payments for off-site biodiversity gains should cover a minimum of 30 years, with a clear commitment for longer.
 Further details on net gain and how it will be delivered will be available in supplementary planning guidance.
 All development with the potential to impact on biodiversity is required to make on-site biodiversity enhancements.
-The sizes and type of development this applies to are set out in

-2.3.192.3.27 Development falling below the threshold for net gain will be required to deliver a simpler form of enhancement through Table 2.2.
-Development will be required to delivery of one or more 'units' of biodiversity enhancement features in accordance with the thresholds in Table 2.2.

-2.3.202.3.28 Various options for delivering one unit of biodiversity enhancement features are set out in Table 2.3.
+The sizes and type of development this applies to are set out in - 2.3.192.3.27 Development falling below the threshold for net gain will be required to deliver a simpler form of enhancement through Table 2.2.
+Development will be required to delivery of one or more 'units' of biodiversity enhancement features in accordance with the thresholds in Table 2.2. - 2.3.202.3.28 Various options for delivering one unit of biodiversity enhancement features are set out in Table 2.3.
 Although the amount of enhancement is fixed, applicants should propose the most appropriate types of enhancement which suit their site, local ecosystem, and circumstances.

 Appropriate alternatives and mixing of enhancements will be allowed provided they are of equivalent value.
-Proposed enhancement (on-site or off-site) which would conflict with local conservation or land management objectives will not be accepted.

-2.3.29 On occasion in the maximum provides and the preferred.
+Proposed enhancement (on site or off-site) which would conflict with local conservation or land management objectives will not be accepted. - 2.3.29 On occasion ilt may not be possible to deliver enhancements on-site.
+In which case, off-site enhancements will be preferred.
 Off-site enhancements should be in the most beneficial locations and should not be limited by political boundaries.
 Proposed enhancement (on-site or off-site) which would conflict with local conservation or land management objectives will not be accepted.
 Off-site enhancements will be secured by legal agreement with independent land owners included as signatories and the payments necessary to deliver the enhancement works and subsequent maintenance will be clearly stated.
-On-site biodiversity enhancements will be secured by condition.

-2.3.30 Financial contributions in-lieu of provision will only also be considered acceptable where on or off-site provision is proven not possible or undesirable the Authority is satisfied it will enable greater environmental benefit, including through pooling multiple contributions.

-2.3.212.3.31 Where there is evidence of shows deliberate neglect or damage to beneficial existing biodiversity its deteriorated state will be disregarded in decision making. features (e.g. mature trees) or Where proposals require removal of these unprotected biodiversity features, this must be mitigated for in addition to replacement features of an equivalent value will be required in addition to the requirements of this policy in Table 2.2 and 2.3.
+On-site biodiversity enhancements will be secured by condition. - 2.3.30 Financial contributions in-lieu of provision will only also be considered acceptable where on or off-site provision is proven not possible or undesirable the Authority is satisfied it will enable greater environmental benefit, including through pooling multiple contributions. - 2.3.212.3.31 Where there is evidence of shows deliberate neglect or damage to beneficial existing biodiversity its deteriorated state will be disregarded in decision making features (e.g. mature trees) or Where proposals require removal of these unprotected biodiversity features, this must be mitigated for in addition to replacement features of an equivalent value will be required in addition to the requirements of this policy in Table 2.2 and 2.3.

-Type of minor development 1 unit of enhancement feature required for every (or part thereof): New and replacement residential buildings (including dwellings, extensions, conversions, garages and outbuildings) 20m of floorspace New non-residential buildings and conversions 30m of floorspace New non-residential roads, tracks, hardstandings, and car parks.
-30m of footprint developed e.g. a residential extension of 30m should deliver 2 units of enhancement Floorspace measurements should use gross internal floor area (GIFA)